powerlord/soulblazer-poptracker/README.md

-# lisa
+# Soul Blazer PopTracker Pack
-Soul Blazer Randomizer tracker using the EmoTracker program.
+Soul Blazer Randomizer tracker using the PopTracker program.
+Supports both the standalone and Archipelago versions.

+Note: Autotracking support is currently better for the Archipelago veresion, although I intend to work on this later.

 ## Usage

-Upon installing this tracker, use standard operations similar to EmoSaru's ALTTPR tracker: left click items to turn them on, right click to turn them off.
+Upon installing this tracker, use standard PopTracker operations: left click items to turn them on, right click to turn them off.
+Auto-tracking will override most of the things you can click, though.

+The Settings section exists for the map-enabled variants, you toggle these like you would any other checks.

 More features are planned for this tracker, and issues can be raised as usual.

+## PopTrack Pack Credits

+These are listed in roughly alphabetical order.

+* Black Sliver for making [PopTracker](https://github.com/black-sliver/PopTracker)
+* Tranquilite0 for making the [Archipelago version of the randomizer](https://github.com/Tranquilite0/Archipelago-SoulBlazer)
+* Wolfman2000 for creating the EmoTracker pack this pack is based on.
+They also helped locate some memory addresses used for auto-tracking.

-## Credits
+## Original EmoTracker Pack Credits

 These are listed in roughly alphabetical order.